suprateembanerjeeisc/iris-agents/README.md

 ### Agent

 The Agent, its specification, its messages and its Tool Calling behavior is persisted across several tables in IRIS.
-An Agent can be configured with a set of tools, a system prompt, a model, and a default structured output schema.
+An Agent can be configured with a set of tools, a system prompt, a model, a default reasoning effort, and a default structured output schema.
 ```python
 class MollyResponse(BaseModel):
     text: str